Welcome to GES 668: Building Spatial Datasets

 You can participate online if you need to.
 We can screen share sessions to Discord and record lectures if needed.

-• You are allowed to use ChatGPT or other large language models to help with your project or, if desired, assignments.
+• You are strongly discouraged from using ChatGPT, Claude, or other large language models to help with your project or, if desired, assignments.

 • You must include information about when and how you use it including your specific prompts and tools used.